syncfusion-content/blazor-docs/blazor/diagram-component/annotations/appearance.md

 ## Update the annotation style at runtime

 You can change the font style of the annotations with the font specific properties (FontSize, FontFamily, and Color).
-The following code explains how to update the appearance of the annotation.
+The following code explains how to update the font style of the annotation.

 ```cshtml
 @using Syncfusion.Blazor.Diagram